sdondley/Dist-Zilla-for-Beginners/tutorial6.md

 =head1 NAME

-{{$dist->name}} - Add the module abstract here
+{{$name}} - Add the module abstract here

 ```

-This looks like a template for the module that will be added to your
+This looks like a template for the module that will be added to your work area.
-work area.
 That's because that's exactly what it is.
+More on templates later.

 Lastly, we are going to add the `dist_ini.txt` file to your blueprint, the file
 mentioned in the `[DistINI]` section of your `profile.ini` configuration file.